Educational Stories

 Earlier, in 1989 (my first winter in Madison) watching from the balcony of White Hall overlooking its u-shaped courtyard, I was thrilled by the beauty of wind-and-snow in motion.
 Earlier, beginning in 1970, I watched snow (for the first time since Iowa in 1961) swirling under a streetlight in Seattle, and in other locations (courtyards,...) around the city, for most winters until 1988-89 when I moved to my second UW City.

 from my balcony, view to the rightNow in 2021, during an afternoon in December, for 25 minutes I again was fascinated by falling snow.
-Watching “the white after orange & before green” from the 3rd-floor balcony of my apartment, in every direction (east, south, west, and in-between) the snow-seeing was different, and of course it changed with time.
+Watching “the white after orange & before green” from the 3rd-floor balcony of my apartment, in every direction (east, south, west, and in-between) the snow-seeing was different, and of course it changed with time (during every second) due to the falling snow.
 Toward the east (left), looking at the brownish-red walls of faraway apartments, it was like seeing thru an almost-clear window, but with a little changing (glistening) due to moment-by-moment changes in the snowfall, but mainly a uniform almost-normal view.
-Looking southward at the bare (but snow-outlined) branches of my nearby tree, and thru them to the two snow-covered courtyards, there were obvious changes with time, with flakes (some smaller, some big & fluffy) “doing things” to make visual contrastings between dynamic snow and static tree.
+Looking southward at the bare (but gradually becoming snow-outlined) branches of my nearby tree, and thru them to the two snow-covered courtyards, there were obvious changes with time, with flakes (some smaller, some big & fluffy) “doing things” to make visual contrastings between dynamic snow and static tree.
 But the best direction was westward (as in the photo), with snowflakes made clearly visible by the brick walls, with (as in 2012) snow swirling up & down, sideways, in different directions at different distances, so (as in 2012 and many earlier times) I could “see” the invisible wind. {inspired by the joy of the afternoon's visual treat, tonight I'm continuing my writing of snow stories, below}

 playing in the snow — In the 1970s in Seattle – my first real city (by contrast with the suburban megalopolis of Orange County and most other parts of SoCal) and first UW city – every time it snowed we thought “it might be the last time this winter” so people (especially in the student area where I lived, near fraternities & sororities) would go out and play in the snow (with snowball fights, building snowmen, making snow angels,... just playing) and I would watch them, and watch the snow-and-wind in streetlights, courtyards,...